A nonmonotone extrapolated proximal gradient-subgradient algorithm beyond global Lipschitz gradient continuity: Introduction

-While the convergence of the PG method and its variants has been well established under the $L$-smoothness assumption on $f$, such guarantees generally fail to hold once this assumption is relaxed, thereby limiting their applicability.
-This motivates the development of new FOMs that are capable of handling the function $f$ in the non-$L$-smooth setting.
-In recent years, increasing attention has been devoted to this research direction, with most works assuming either the \textit{relative} $L$-smoothness of $f$ (e.g., \cite{bbt2017descent,bstv2017first,yht2025inexact}) or the \textit{local} Lipschitz continuity of $\nabla f$ (e.g., \cite{jkm2023convergence,jw2025advances,kl2024convergence,km2022convergence}).
-Although relative-$L$-smoothness-based approaches admit relatively mature theoretical guarantees, they typically require modifying the iterative step \eqref{PG-subpro} by replacing the simple quadratic proximal term with an appropriate Bregman proximal term, and demand the knowledge of a global relative Lipschitz constant of $\nabla f$.
-In contrast, local-Lipschitz-gradient-based approaches attempt to preserve the standard iterative step \eqref{PG-subpro} by incorporating a suitable line search.
-Nevertheless, the absence of global Lipschitz gradient continuity still poses substantial challenges in its convergence analysis, particularly in establishing global sequential convergence and convergence rates, because traditional analytical tools such as the sufficient descent property and global quadratic upper bounds are no longer applicable.
+However, the absence of global Lipschitz gradient continuity poses substantial challenges for the convergence analysis of the resulting algorithms, particularly when one aims to establish global sequential convergence and convergence rates.
 To address this difficulty, most existing works further impose either a boundedness assumption on the iterates or a level-boundedness assumption on the objective function (which, in turn, ensures the boundedness of iterates).
 Under such boundedness-type assumptions, the local Lipschitz gradient continuity indeed amounts to a form of global Lipschitz gradient continuity, thereby simplifying the subsequent theoretical analysis.
 However, these boundedness-type assumptions can be restrictive and are often violated in practice, for example, in statistical regression problems with certain DC regularizers (e.g., SCAD \cite{fl2001variable}, MCP \cite{zhang2010nearly}) or in subproblems arising from the augmented Lagrangian method \cite{birgin2014practical}.
-Therefore, from both theoretical and practical perspectives, it is of significant interest to investigate whether rigorous convergence guarantees can be established \textit{without} imposing any boundedness-type assumptions, as weaker assumptions broaden the range of problems that can be effectively addressed.